Raid on Souda Bay

-Two MTM hit York, which took on a list and was towed by the destroyer and beached; Pericles was sunk in shallow waters.
-Most of its oil was recovered and the ship eventually was to be refloated, only to founder on tow to Alexandria, breaking up and being sunk by gunfire.
+Two MTM hit York, which took on a list and was towed by the destroyer and beached; Pericles sank in the shallows.
+Most of its oil was recovered and the ship eventually was refloated, only to founder on tow to Alexandria, breaking up and being sunk by gunfire.
 The six MTM pilots, Luigi Faggioni, Alessio de Vito, Emilio Barberi, Angelo Cabrini, Tullio Tedeschi and Lino Beccati were taken prisoner and were later awarded the Italian Gold Medal of Military Valor (Medaglia d'oro al valor militare).
 A MTM was recovered undamaged by the British and studied.

 Background

 Decima MAS

 The interest of the Regia Marina in small boat warfare lay dormant between 1918 and the diplomatic crisis with Britain over the Second Italo-Ethiopian War 1935–1936.
 In 1935 and early 1936, Captain Teseo Tesei and Captain Elios Toschi tested a human torpedo in La Spezia on the Tyrrhenian Sea and resumed testing in May.
 The Ethiopian defeat in 1936 ended the tests but work on assault boats continued.
 On 28 September 1938, Supermarina ordered the I Flottiglia MAS (1st Torpedo Motorboat Flotilla), based at La Spezia, to establish a research department (the Sezione Armi Speciali (Special Weapons Section) from 1939.
 The detachment had a few officers at HQ, seven at a confidential base at Bocca di Serchio for human torpedo and frogman training and another six officers to pilot the assault motorboats, of which seven had been built, plus eleven human torpedoes.